cancerit/dockstore-cgpwxs/README.md

 a large volume and set the `-home` variable.
 As indicated above the location can be overridden via the options of `ds-cgpwxs.pl`

-### Test data
+## Verifying your deployment

-The `examples/` contains test data that can be used to verify the tool.
+The `examples/` tree contains test json files populated with data that can be used to verify the tool.
+More details can be found [here](examples/README.md).

-You can find expected outputs on the Sanger Institute FTP site (based on BAM+BAI inputs):
-[dockstore-cgpwxs-expected.tar.gz][cgpwxs-exp]
+The `expected/` tree contains the expected output for each tool.
+More details can be found [here](expected/README.md).

 ## Development environment